AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 Once these prerequisites are met, you can start exploring and comparing overlaps between you and your collaborator's audiences.

+>[!IMPORTANT]
+>
+>Audiences with less than 1000 overlapping identities will not be included.

 ## Compare audiences {#compare-audiences}

 >[!CONTEXTUALHELP]